 HIV continues to be a public health challenge in Oregon

-Oregon averages about 200 new HIV cases each year, fewer HIV infections compared to other parts of the country.
-However, we know that fewer people got tested for HIV and STI during the COVID-19 pandemic.
-It’s estimated that 1,087 people living in Oregon have HIV and don’t know it.
+Oregon averages about 200 new HIV cases each year.
+That’s fewer HIV infections compared to other parts of the country.
+We estimate that 1,087 people living in Oregon have HIV and don’t know it.

 Data for Oregon